multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 Continuously dispatch queued transactions

 optional arguments:
-  -h, --help           show this help message and exit --proxy PROXY        🖧 the URL of the proxy (default: https://testnet-api.elrond.com) --pem PEM            🔑 the PEM file, if keyfile not provided --keyfile KEYFILE    🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE  🔑 a file containing keyfile's password, if keyfile provided --interval INTERVAL  the interval to retrieve transactions from the queue, in seconds
+  -h, --help             show this help message and exit --proxy PROXY          🖧 the URL of the proxy (default: https://testnet-api.elrond.com) --pem PEM              🔑 the PEM file, if keyfile not provided --pem-index PEM_INDEX  🔑 the index in the PEM file (default: 0) --keyfile KEYFILE      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE    🔑 a file containing keyfile's password, if keyfile provided --interval INTERVAL    the interval to retrieve transactions from the queue, in seconds

 ```
 ### Dispatcher.Clean